Why Read This Guide?

 Choosing a Wetsuit

-Selecting a wetsuit can seem daunting at times.
-There are a lot of options out there and every wetsuit has multiple features that will play a role in its overall warmth, durability, flexibility, and fit.
-At Cleanline Surf, we stock over 200 unique styles of surf-specific wetsuits.
-With such a large selection, how do you go about deciding which one will work best for you?
 This guide is here to help with that.
-By the time you’re done reading this guide, you’ll know more about wetsuits than the average surfer, and with this new knowledge we hope to help you make more informed decisions when buying your new wetsuit.
-That being said, please keep in mind that this is just a guide, and if you are uncertain about selecting a wetsuit you can always talk to one of our experts.
+By the time you’re done reading this guide, you’ll know more about wetsuits than the average surfer, and with this new knowledge, we hope to help you make more informed decisions when buying your new wetsuit.
+That being said, please keep in mind that this is just a guide, and if you are uncertain about selecting a wetsuit, you can always talk to one of our experts.

-Little About Wetsuits
+A Little About Wetsuits

 How Does a Wetsuit Work?

 A wetsuit keeps you warm by trapping a thin layer of water between your skin and the neoprene.
-Your body heats this water up, and your wetsuit prevents this water from leaving the suit and any more water from entering.
-Neoprene also does a great job at blocking wind, so any wind chill factor is cut down significantly.
+Your body heats this water up, and your wetsuit prevents the water from leaving the suit and any more water from entering.
+Neoprene also does a great job blocking wind, so any wind chill factor is cut down significantly.

 What Makes a Surfing Wetsuit Different From Dive Suits?

 Wetsuits made specifically for surfing have many unique qualities that make them different than scuba wetsuits.
-Generally, surfing wetsuits are much lighter and much more flexible, especially in the arms and shoulders, compared to dive suits.
+Generally, surfing wetsuits are much lighter and more flexible, especially in the arms and shoulders, compared to dive suits.
 Wetsuits also have specialized chest and back panels to block wind and keep a surfer’s cores warm when sitting on their board above water.
-The neoprene in surfing wetsuits is also different than the neoprene used for scuba diving: dive suits are designed to withstand the continuous compression and reexpansion caused by the extreme pressure of being deep underwater for extended periods of time.
+The neoprene in surfing wetsuits is also different than the neoprene used for scuba diving: dive suits are designed to withstand the continuous compression and re-expansion caused by the extreme pressure of being deep underwater for extended periods of time.

 What Makes a Surfing Wetsuit Different From Triathlon Suits?